It’s tough for newbie creatives to get noticed.

 We unfurl our A2 rough with a proud flourish.

 “I hate it”, he got up and walked out.

 We looked at each other trying to figure out whether to follow him or slunk out onto Marylebone Road.

 We opted for the slunk out.

-Over the years lots of teams hustled IPA briefs, lots ended up in D&AD Annuals.
+Over the years a lot of teams hustled IPA briefs, the results of which can be found in D&AD Annuals.